mdernovoi/data-analysis-platform/README.md

 ### Important

-- [ ] Write thorough documentation and some HowTos.
 - [ ] Add monitoring of all services.
     - Some users might want to use their existing monitoring infrastructure.
     - Suggestion: Grafana, Prometheus and AlertManager